-Issue Risk level Child abduction and community safety Low - no students known to be affected & no incidents known local risk Children and the court system Low - no students known to be affected Children missing education (CME) Low - no known risk Children with family members in prison Low - no students affected Child criminal exploitation (CCE) and child Low - extremely difficult for this type of contact to sexual exploitation (CSE) be made with Bishopstrow students
+Issue Risk level Child abduction and community safety Low - no students known to be affected & no incidents known local risk Children and the court system Low - no students known to be affected Children missing education (CME) Low - no known risk Children with family members in prison Low - no students affected Child criminal exploitation (CCE) and child sexual exploitation (CSE) Low - extremely difficult for this type of contact to be made with Bishopstrow students County lines and/or gangs Low - extremely difficult for this type of contact to be made with Bishopstrow students Modern slavery Low - Bishopstrow fees and structures virtually rule this out Cybercrime Low to Moderate - we have high ability students & their online activity in their mother tongue might be difficult for us to monitor fully Domestic abuse (DA) Low - no students known to be affected and fully boarding setting will be protective Homelessness Low - no students known to be affected So-called 'honour-based' abuse, including Low - no Bishopstrow students are currently from female genital mutilation (FGM) and forced marriage. a background where this is perceived to be a risk FGM and forced marriage, other than 'honour- based'.

-Section A.1 Page 36 of 54 Version: November 2021
+Section A.1 Page 36 of 56 Version: September 2022

-Updated MDC January 2022
+Updated MDC October 2022

 Review

-Next Review Due September 2022
+Next Review Due September 2023